awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-linux.md

 + Configure the web server software to support HTTPS with a private key stored in your AWS CloudHSM cluster\.
 + \(Optional\) Use Amazon EC2 to create a second web server instance and Elastic Load Balancing to create a load balancer\.
 Using a load balancer can increase performance by distributing the load across multiple servers\.
 It can also provide redundancy and higher availability if one or more servers fail\.

-When you're ready to get started, go to [Step 1: Set Up the Prerequisites](ssl-offload-prerequisites.md)\.
+When you're ready to get started, go to [Step 1: Set up the prerequisites](ssl-offload-prerequisites.md)\.